mulle-objc/De-Re-mulle-objc/pages/mydoc/mydoc_varargs.md

 So that's pretty similar.

-#### MulleObjC supports both
+#### mulle-objc supports both

-It's not an either or scenarion, as MulleObjC supports both:
+It's not an either or scenarion, as mulle-objc supports both:

 ```
 + (instancetype) stringWithFormat:(NSString *) format